 But some banks may impose stricter age requirements for kids, requiring them to be under the age of 12 or between certain ages like 13 to 17.

-Likewise, you might be able to open a joint account allowing both the adult and minor to be on the same account title.
+When you open a joint account, both the adult and minor will be on the same account title.